 - Sit around the campfire and tell scary stories

 City-dwelling campers might not get to see the stars back home.
 During this astronomy-themed day, give them a chance to experience and learn about what’s above.
 One hint: Choose an event like a full moon or meteor shower to get everyone excited.

 - Dance Around the Full Moon – Celebrate the full moon around the campfire, and see if any werewolves show up.

 - Take a Moonlit Hike – Take advantage of the extra nighttime light during a moonlit hike.

 - Learn About the Constellations – Teach your campers about constellations during the day, and then see who can point out the most at night.

-Split your camp into tribes and let each tribe compete on during a Survivor-like competition.
-Obstacle courses, puzzles, and team-building exercises – all are perfect for Survivor Day.
+Split your camp into groups and let them compete during a Survivor-like competition.
+Obstacle courses, puzzles, and team-building exercises all are perfect for Survivor Day.

-- Give Your Tribes Names – Each team should have a chance to name themselves, and be sure each team has a color.
+- Give Your Group Names – Each team should have a chance to name themselves, and be sure each team has a color.

-- Obstacle Courses and Relay Races – Get each tribe involved with team-oriented races and courses.
-Adventure relay races – for example – a mountain biking/canoe race work great.
+- Obstacle Courses and Relay Races – Get each group involved with team-oriented races and courses.

-- Hold Tribal Council Meetings – Light up the tiki torches during a tribal council meeting.
-Then give prizes and awards to the tribes who’ve earned the most points throughout the day.
+- Hold Meetings – Review the day’s highlights and give prizes and awards to the tribes who’ve earned the most points throughout the day.